 - To whom we may disclose their data and why

-- Which other countries we may we may send their data to, why we need to do this and what safeguards apply in each case
+- Which other countries we may send their data to, why we need to do this and what safeguards apply in each case,

 - How long we intend to retain their data

-- Obtain a copy of the information comprising their personal data, free of charge (where feasible) within one month of their request, only extending this by the permitted deadline of two further months in the case of complex or voluminous requests
+- Obtain a copy of the information comprising their personal data, free of charge within one month of their request, only extending this by the permitted deadline of two further months in the case of complex or voluminous requests

-- Have their personal data erased when it is no longer needed if the data has been unlawfully processed or if the data subject withdraws their consent, (unless there is an overriding legal or public interest in continuing to process the data)
+- Have their personal data erased when it is no longer needed, if the data have been unlawfully processed or if the data subject withdraws their consent, unless there is an overriding legal or public interest in continuing to process the data

 - Restrict the processing of their personal data until a dispute about the data’s accuracy or use has been resolved, or when the University no longer needs to keep personal data but the data subject needs the data for a legal claim